danhphan/git-tutorial/2-working.md

 ```

 (The `--global` tag means that this configuration should be used for all your
 git projects.
-You can change the setting for specific project, e.g. if you want
+You can change the setting for a specific project, e.g. if you want
 to use a different institute's email address, by using the command without the
 tag inside a specific project.)
 --->